-Nevertheless, having him over to your place for the first time may cause you to feel somewhat anxious.
+Nonetheless, having him over to your place for the first time may cause you to feel somewhat anxious.
 No need to worry.
-If you prepare and keep yourself in the right frame of mind, rest assured, the date will likely go very smoothly.
-Also, we must try not to entertain false expectations in our minds about what constitutes a romantic evening, such as burning candlesticks galore or feeling as though you have to "perform."
-Forget about of that.
-You'll only make yourself overly anxious for no good reason.
+If you prepare and keep yourself in the right frame of mind, you can be confident that your date will go smoothly.
+On the other hand, we must not entertain false expectations in our minds about what constitutes a romantic evening, such as burning a plethora of candles or feeling like you have to "perform."
+Forget about those things, otherwise, you'll only make yourself overly anxious for no good reason.

 Romance is the glamour which turns the dust of everyday life into a golden haze.— — Carolyn Gold Heilbrun

 Step 1: Prepare a Light, Scrumptious Dinner

 If you don't know anything about food, know this.
 Having a delicious meal is an intimate experience in itself.
-So even if you're not the greatest cook in the world, you need to understand that a homemade meal represents love.
+So, even if you're not the greatest cook in the world, just know that a homemade meal represents love and caring.
 Luckily for you, there is no way to go wrong with my fail-safe Crock-Pot Lemon Chicken.
 It takes approximately 17 minutes of kitchen prep work: You chop some veggies, sprinkle some seasoning, plug the cord in the outlet and set the cooker on low.
-The men in my life really savor this dish, so don't feel guilty about using such an easy recipe, so long as it tastes good.
+My loved ones really savor this easy-to-make-dish.
+Also, never feel guilty about using an easy recipe, so long as it tastes good.

-On the other hand, if you know how to whip up a delicious meal in no time, then please do so.
+On the other hand, if you already know how to whip up a delicious meal in no time, then please do so.
 Just refrain from preparing anything too elaborate; it's best to keep things light.
-Besides, you'll need extra time to paint your toe nails and clean your house for the special night.
+Besides, you'll need extra time during the day to paint your toe nails, do your hair, and clean your house for the special night.